Australian Apprenticeships: an important learning pathway for young people

 Australian Apprenticeships (often referred to as apprenticeships and traineeships) are a great career option.
 They combine practical work with structured training to give you a nationally recognised qualification and the experience you need to get the job you want.

 Training is flexible and can be on the job, off the job or a combination of both.
 Australian Apprenticeships are available at a variety of qualification levels in most occupations, including traditional trades and a wide range of emerging industry sectors.

 You don’t have to wait until you leave school to get started.
 Australian School-based Apprenticeships are available at many schools, giving students the option of starting their training while still at school.

 A pre-apprenticeship is a pathway into an Australian Apprenticeship that can kick-start your career in your chosen industry.
 They give you the opportunity to experience a working environment, gain practical experience and develop your skills.
 Completing a pre-apprenticeship means you can see if you enjoy working in a particular industry, which can help you to make career and training decisions.

 A pre-apprenticeship combines on-campus or school study with practical on-the-job training.
 You can study a pre-apprenticeship while you are still at school.
 A pre-apprenticeship is usually shorter and at a lower qualification level than an apprenticeship.
-They can give you credit towards an Australian Apprenticeship, and gives you a competitive advantage when looking for employers to take you on as an apprentice.
+They can give you credit towards an Australian Apprenticeship, which gives you a competitive advantage when you are looking for employers to take you on as an apprentice.

 To find out more about Australian Apprenticeships, visit www.australianapprenticeships.gov.au or phone 13 38 73.